Buddy Baumann (baseball)

-George Charles Baumann IV (born December 9, 1987) is an American professional baseball pitcher for the Wei Chuan Dragons of the Chinese Professional Baseball League.
-He has played in Major League Baseball (MLB) for the San Diego Padres and the New York Mets.
+George Charles Baumann IV (born December 9, 1987) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the San Diego Padres and the New York Mets, and in the Chinese Professional Baseball League (CPBL) for the Wei Chuan Dragons.

-Career
+Playing career

 Amateur

 Prior to playing professionally, he attended Logan-Rogersville High School and then Missouri State University.
 In 2008, he played collegiate summer baseball with the Brewster Whitecaps of the Cape Cod Baseball League, and was named a league all-star.
 In 2009, Baumann was named the Missouri Valley Conference Pitcher of the Year, a finalist for the National Pitcher of the Year Award and a semifinalist for the Golden Spikes Award.

 Kansas City Royals

 He was selected by the Kansas City Royals in the 7th round of the 2009 MLB draft and was signed by scout Scott Melvin.